arianagutierrez/1stProject-Clock/README.md

-# 1st Project Clock
+# 1st Project: An analogue Clock
-Using HTML, CSS and JavaScript to create an analogue clock.
+Using HTML, CSS and JavaScript.

 I learn in HTML:
 - Elements, tags, divs and class